 1. The API invoker sends a service API discover request to the CCF-A. It includes the API invoker identity and query information.

-2. The CCF-A verifies the identity of the API invoker and retrieves the stored service API(s) information and service API categories.
-The information of CCF-B with the service API category matching the discovery criteria is returned to API invoker in the service API discover response.
+2. The CCF-A verifies the identity of the API invoker and retrieves the stored service API(s) information.
+The information of CCF-B matching the discovery criteria is returned to API invoker in the service API discover response.

-NOTE: The remaining steps are only applied when the service API category is included in the interconnection API publish request as described in subclause 8.25.2.1.
+NOTE: The remaining steps are only applied when the service API category without detail service API information is included in the interconnection API publish request as described in subclause 8.25.2.1.